zzehli/study-notes/data structure and algorithm/algorithm.md

 * notice how the hashtable is incremented/decremented as the window moves: https://leetcode.com/problems/permutation-in-string/solutions/1761953/python3-sliding-window-optimized-explained
 ### 2273 Find Resultant Array After removing anagrams (hashtable)
 * use an array to count letters in an anagram and compare the array or use tuple for hashtable
+### 12 Integer to Roman
+* iterate through the list of possible values (symbol-value list) in desc order, add corresponding symbol to res
 ## Trie

 ### 208 Implement Trie (Prefix Tree)